flaport/home/.config/nvim/undo/readme.md

-# Neovim Undo Directory
+# nvim undo

-In this directory, all undo history for open neovim files will be stored.
+In this directory, you're undo history will be saved.
+This readme file is merely a placeholder to check this folder into source control.